AlbertMedina/blackjack-api/README.md

 - **Reactive Programming**
   Utilizes Spring WebFlux to provide a non-blocking, asynchronous API, ensuring high performance and scalability for managing multiple concurrent game sessions.
 - **Persistence**
-  Dual Persistence Hybrid storage approach: MongoDB (Reactive) for fast, document-based game session data, and MySQL for structured player information and rankings.
+  A hybrid storage approach using MongoDB for document-based game sessions and MySQL for relational player data.
 - **Testing**
   Automated testing using JUnit and Mockito to validate game logic verify that the API responds as expected.
 - **Containerization**